 Enter an enchanted forest, with twinkling lights amid a canopy of trees at one end, and a spectacular view of a babbling brook at another.
 At Storybook Dining at Artist Point at Disney's Wilderness Lodge, you truly enter Snow White's story.
 Feast on a prix fixe dinner menu of culinary specialties while Snow White, Dopey and Grumpy come for a visit.
 The Queen lurks nearby, too, if you're brave enough to ask for a photo!

-Disney's Wilderness Lodge is reminiscent of the turn-of-the-century National parks lodges, making it the perfect rustic-yet-enchanting setting to meet Snow White.
-The offerings and presentation are a little more upscale at Artist Point, which we loved.
-Classic dishes are given a fairytale spin with options like Hunter's Pie, Brother's Grimm Herb Chicken, A Stroll Through Nature and more.
-Enjoy shared appetizers and desserts at this whimsical location, some of which are served on your table's own twinkling tree.
+Disney's Wilderness Lodge is reminiscent of the turn-of-the-century National Parks lodges, making it the perfect rustic yet enchanting setting to meet Snow White.
+The offerings and presentation are a bit more upscale at Artist Point, which we thoroughly enjoyed.
+Classic dishes are given a fairytale spin with options like "Cottage" Beef Stroganoff, Brother's Grimm Herb Chicken and A Stroll Through Nature.
+Enjoy shared appetizers and desserts at this whimsical location, such as the Miner's Treasures and "Poison" Apple.

 We loved getting time with rarer characters such as Grumpy and Dopey, but don't froget about The Queen!
 She is as regal as you'd expect, and had Leap in stitches.
 For kiddos who may be a little leery of her (and we don't blame them!), The Queen does not make the rounds, so they're safe at the table to converse with Snow White and her friends.
-The Queen is set up in a separate area with the Magic Mirror on the wall, and you head to visit her when you're ready.
+The Queen is set up in a separate area with the Magic Mirror on the wall.
+Visit her when you're ready.

 Bon Voyage Adventure Breakfast — Trattoria al Forno, Disney's BoardWalk